 Christianity in retreat

 Another church hits the dust.
 The little Presbyterian church in the quaint country town of Jamberoo, south of Sydney, Australia, is up for sale.
-The minister says "it's just a building", but he intends to use the proceeds of the sale to renovate another building.
+The minister says "it's just a building", but he intends to use the proceeds of the sale to renovate another building, which happens to be the Manse.
 So, the Presbyterians have given up on Jamberoo, even though it has a growing population.

 Throughout the Western world Christianity is in retreat.
 We are abandoning our outposts and pulling back to the security of our main castles.
 We are no longer engaging with the world, no longer out there; it's up with the drawbridge and down with the shutters.